Discover Old Quebec: What's the best way to experience Old Quebec?

 Discover the sights and attractions of Quebec

 Québec City is a city that never fails to attract us.
-Is it because its heritage is strongly reminiscent of cities in Europe or because the cityscape of the old town is very well preserved?
+Whether it's because its heritage is strongly reminiscent of cities in Europe or because that Cityscape of the old town is very well preserved?
 The city is definitely one of the oldest in the province Quebec.
 Is it possibly that Essenthat is served in town?
 Perhaps the reason is simply that you can feel the savoir vivre of France particularly intensely here?
 Anyway, we want to Quebec City Get to know each other as well as possible and take a few days for the city on the Sankt Lorenz River.
 A good decision as it turns out.
 These tips will help you explore the city and discover its different sides.

 Taking time for the Lower City of Quebec Canada